Binary dynamics to second post-Newtonian order in scalar-tensor and Einstein-scalar-Gauss-Bonnet gravity from effective field theory: Conservative Binary Dynamics at the 2PN Order in ST Theories

 \subsection{$\mathcal{O}(G^3)$ contributions}

 All the diagram topologies of $\mathcal{O}(G^3)$ displayed in Fig.~\ref{fig:topologyG3} present two-loop integrals.
-Since these diagrams already give contributions at order $G^2$ beyond the Newtonian dynamics, neither velocity corrections in the vertices, propagator insertions, nor time-derivatives, contribute to the 2PN order.
-Because of this, the only relevant gravitational worldline couplings in these \textit{static} diagrams is the one involving the $\phi$ field.
+Since these diagrams already give contributions at order $G^2$ beyond the Newtonian dynamics, neither velocity corrections in the vertices, propagator insertions, nor time derivatives, contribute to the 2PN order.
+Because of this, the only relevant gravitational worldline couplings in these static diagrams is the one involving the $\phi$ field.

 The properties above allow us to reduce the number of topologies from nine to five as we explain next.
-In topologies (c) and (e), only the part involving spatial derivatives in the four-vertex $\phi\phi\Phi\Phi$ derived from Eq.~\eqref{phiaction0} would contribute.
+In topologies (c) and (e), only the part involving spatial derivatives in the four vertex $\phi\phi\Phi\Phi$ derived from Eq.~\eqref{phiaction0} would contribute.
 However, in the Kaluza-Klein decomposition, it is easy to check that $\sqrt{-g}g^{ij} =0$, when the modes $\sigma_{ij}$ and $A_i$ are set to zero.
-Similarly, because both three-vertices $\phi\phi\phi$ and $\phi\Phi\Phi$ present time-derivatives, diagrams (d) and (f) give automatically vanishing contributions to the 2PN order.
+Similarly, because both three vertices $\phi\phi\phi$ and $\phi\Phi\Phi$ present time derivatives, diagrams (d) and (f) give automatically vanishing contributions to the 2PN order.
 Thus, we immediately have